-- Tap (+) to hide or show the keyboard and the entry line. - Entry line.
+- Tap to view or edit an expression from the 3D graph history. - Tap (+) to hide or show the keyboard and the entry line. - Entry line.
 Lets you define 3D graphs.
 The default graph type is 3D Function, indicated by zI(x,y)=. - 3D Graphs Work Area.
 Shows a 3D box containing graphs that you define.
 Pinch to zoom the area, drag to rotate the box.